Why does eco-friendly packaging matter for e-commerce?

 1. Biodegradable Packing Peanuts

-These sustainable alternatives to traditional Styrofoam peanuts are made from natural materials like cornstarch, wheat, or even potato starch.
+These sustainable alternatives to traditional Styrofoam peanuts are made from natural materials like cornstarch, wheat, or potato starch.

 2. Cardboard and Paper-based Packaging